This article was originally published on 2017-08-30.

 - The open research platform will not be launched for another year (ETA 2018Q3-4).

-Overall, I am neutral about both the flipping and long-term potential of this ICO.
+Overall, I am neutral about both the short- and long-term potential of this ICO.

-For flipping [edited after the Chinese ICO ban]
+For short-term holding [edited after the Chinese ICO ban]

 Neutral.
 This company is one of the more established one that I have seen so far.
 However, after the Chinese ICO ban, it may be difficult for exchanges to list RPX after they are traded.
 Binance had an agreement to list RPX but it is unclear now that Binance is one of the ICO platforms affected by the Chinese ICO ban.
 We are waiting for updates from Binance and/or Red Pulse.